mullvad/mullvadvpn-app/android/README.md

 scripts/tidy.sh formatAndCheckDiff
 ```

+#### macOS
+Since macOS is using a different version of `sed` running the tidy script (`scripts/tidy.sh`) will
+lead to the creation of a large number of files ending with `-e`.
+The recommended fix for this
+issue is to install the gnu version of `sed`.
+This can be done by running:
+`brew install gnu-sed` and then set `gnu-sed` as your default `sed`.

 ### Android Gradle Plugin lint tool

 The Android Gradle Plugin lint tool for linting of resources and code.
 The tool is configured to be